At a glance

 Not all teasing is bad.
 Sometimes it’s playful and helps kids bond.

-When teasing is meant to hurt and done over and over, it can become bullying.
+When teasing is meant to hurt and is done over and over, it can become bullying.

-The short answer is: It’s complicated.
+The short answer: It’s complicated.
 Sometimes teasing is harmless and playful.
 Other times it can be used to hurt others.
 And even playful teasing can hit raw nerves or be misinterpreted, especially when kids struggle with social skills.

 Here’s what you need to know about the difference between teasing and bullying, and how to help kids navigate these tricky social waters.

 Good-natured teasing is a way for people to communicate with each other.
 It’s a social exchange.

 Many kids tease each other to bond or form relationships.
 When the best kid on a basketball team misses a dunk, and a teammate says, “Hey, Magic, nice shot,” they can both laugh it off.
 The teasing shows each other they can joke around and still be friends.

 Done in the right spirit, this banter can be positive.
 When kids tease each other about clothes, musical tastes, or behavior, it helps them learn to deal with constructive criticism.
 It’s part of how they relate.